ghiggi/radar_api/README.md

 RADAR-API provides an easy-to-use python interface to find, download and read weather radar data from several meteorological services.
 Data are retrieved directly from cloud buckets.
-Current radar networks supported are: NEXRAD, SIDEAM and FMI.
+Current radar networks supported are: NEXRAD, IDEAM and FMI.

 The list of available radars can be retrieved using: